why is pongal celebrated

 Tamil Hindus in India, Sri Lanka, and other parts of the world actively celebrate Pongal, a multi-day Hindu harvest festival.
 Here are the key aspects of the Pongal celebration:

-1. Bhogi Pongal: If you are wondering what is the first day of Pongal known as?
-Well, it is known as the Bhogi Pongal.
-On this day, people light bonfires to symbolize burning away negativity and new beginnings.
-People deep-clean their homes, decorating them with flowers, diyas, and Kolam patterns.
+1. Bhogi Pongal: If you are wondering what the first day of Pongal is, it is known as the Bhogi Pongal.
+Today, people light bonfires to symbolize burning away negativity and new beginnings.
+They deep-clean their homes, decorating them with flowers, diyas, and Kolam patterns.
 They prepare a special Pongal dish using freshly harvested rice, jaggery, and milk.

 2. Surya Pongal: The second day is dedicated to the sun god Surya.
 People prepare a traditional dish called “Pongal” by boiling rice in milk with jaggery.
 It symbolizes abundance and prosperity.
 People actively adorn their homes with kolam artworks and offer prayers.